SergioRibera/vim-screenshot/README.md

 ![Graphical Explication File Create](https://raw.githubusercontent.com/SergioRibera/vim-screenshot/main/doc/Vim-Screenshot_112021_182353.png)
 <br/><br/>
 ![Graphical Explication File Create](https://raw.githubusercontent.com/SergioRibera/vim-screenshot/main/doc/Vim-Screenshot_112021_182518.png)
-### Notices
-This project is under development and open to ideas or suggestions, I plan to release more customizations for the screenshot system.
-If you know of any other method to render the html contained in this project, you can do your tests in the "develop" branch and then add the changes to the main

 ### **Please report all bugs and problems**
 Thanks for install this tool, for see more visit [my web](https://sergioribera.com) (Very soon I will add an app store)